Retrospective Tools

 Summary

-Miro leads on ease of use, retro toolkit, fun factor, AI & insights, integrations and enterprise-grade.
-SprintRetro leads on value.
+Miro leads on retro toolkit, fun factor, AI & insights, integrations and enterprise-grade.
+SprintRetro leads on ease of use and value.

 Scores compared